Combinatorics

 Combinatorial Designs

-Block designs, Latin squares, and matroid theory.
+Block designs, Latin squares, and Steiner systems.

 Geometric Combinatorics